 What is the intent of our Religious Education curriculum?

-Our approach at Bridge Junior School is to encourage students to be ‘young citizens of conscience’ and life-long learners through a thinking community.
 Our aims in RE are to enable pupils to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own.
-We aim to enable them to flourish individually within their communities and as citizens in a pluralistic society and global community.
-Throughout the curriculum, students are enabled to celebrate and foster an awareness of the many nationalities, cultures and faith groups represented in our school and the wider world.
+We enable them to flourish individually within their communities and as citizens in a pluralistic society and global community.
+Throughout the curriculum, students celebrate and foster an awareness of the many nationalities, cultures and faith groups represented in our school and the wider world.
 We believe, Religious Education encourages pupils to develop their sense of identity and belonging.

 How will we implement our Religious Education curriculum?

 We provide a cross-curricular scheme of work that provides coverage in line with the National Curriculum.
 At Bridge, Religious Education lessons are taught from The Locally Agreed Syllabus for Leicester: Harmony and Diversity, following the latest 2019 update/guidance and is enhanced with the Cornerstones ‘Love to Celebrate’ units.
-At Bridge, it has been agreed that having taken into account the requirements of the Locally Agreed Syllabus, the following religions have been selected for study, Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism.
+At Bridge, it has been agreed that having considered the requirements of the Locally Agreed Syllabus, the following religions have been selected for study; Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism.
 From the syllabus, it is required that at KS2, Christianity is studied and 2 other religions are studied at depth.

 The RE curriculum is designed while taking the students age and developmental stage into consideration.
-In LKS2, the RE lessons are from the strands of ‘Beliefs and Festivals’, ‘Creation/Green issues and Values’, ‘Celebrating New Life’, ‘Symbolism and Deeper Meanings behind Celebrations’, while the RE lessons in UKS2 are from the strands of ‘Worship and Sacred Texts’, ‘Inspiration, Wisdom and Temptation, ‘My Neighbour and Leicester: A diverse City’, ‘Marriage and Death’ and ‘Justice and Poverty’.
+In Years 3 and 4, the RE lessons are from the strands of ‘Beliefs and Festivals’, ‘Creation/Green issues and Values’, ‘Celebrating New Life’, ‘Symbolism and Deeper Meanings behind Celebrations’.
+RE lessons in Years 5 and 6, are from the strands of ‘Worship and Sacred Texts’, ‘Inspiration, Wisdom and Temptation, ‘My Neighbour and Leicester: A diverse City’, ‘Marriage and Death’ and ‘Justice and Poverty’.
 Across all year groups, our teaching facilitates progression and continuity as well as consistency so that pupils move into secondary school with a good foundation in terms of knowledge and understanding in RE.

 We believe that every child should have the opportunity to develop their confidence through a curriculum, which promotes self-belief and high aspirations.
 Children will be provided with opportunities to develop the knowledge and skills to excel as lifelong learners.